 My dream job after graduation would be to be part of a team managing the foodservice department in a public school nutrition environment.
 I want to be part of the team that makes sure the future of America are well fed.
 Nutrition is vital for the young minds that are the future of our nation.

 Do you have a mentor?
-How have
+How have they helped you?

 I consider Dr. Mary Molt, the Assistant Director of Housing and Dining at Kansas State University to be my mentor.
 Throughout my college career she has helped me with big decisions and guided me throughout my internship at Derby Dining Center at Kansas State University.